BADMS/script.toolbox/Readme.md

   pixelate: will bulk up pixels to size requested and add black border round each pixel block

-  distort: will fuzzy spread image
+  distort: will fuzzy spread image using two deltas, x & y.

   blur: will return a guassian blurred image dependant on radius supplied, larger radius means larger blur + color match